danielharrell/does_music_move/does_music_move.md

 that no one else can know.
-This is the center, then, from which the not-yet ahead of us is a future to face; the no-longer behind us is a past to bear; and the now always with us is a present at stake.
+This is the center, then, from which the not-yet ahead of us is a future to face; the no-longer behind us is a past to bear; and the right-now always with us is a present at stake.
 So in being always at this center, at a point of totality as it were, we are always in a world that is real, even when we find